Primo Carnera: Personal life

 Primo Carnera was born in Sequals, then in the Province of Udine, now in the Province of Pordenone, Friuli-Venezia Giulia at the north-easternmost corner of Italy.

 On 13 March 1939, Carnera married Giuseppina Kovačič (1913–1980), a post office clerk from Gorizia.
 In 1953, they received dual citizenship.
 They settled in Los Angeles, where Carnera opened a restaurant and a liquor store.
 They had two children, Umberto and Giovanna Maria.
 Umberto became a medical doctor.
+Carnera died in 1967 at age 60 in his native town of Sequals, Italy.
+He died from a combination of liver disease and complications from diabetes.